What Is Employment Readiness?

 Employment readiness is defined as being able, with little or no outside help, to find, acquire, and keep an appropriate job as well as to be able to manage transitions to new jobs as needed.

-The Employment Readiness Model is based on the assumption that becoming employment ready means completing three interrelated goals:
+The Employment Readiness Model is based on the assumption that becoming "employment ready" involves achieving three interrelated goals:

 - Career decision-making, or knowing what type of work suits you

-- Skills enhancement, or having the skills for the work you want
+- Skills enhancement, or having the skills and education for the work you want

 - Job search, or having the skills to find work